BIT-MJY/Mutual-Pose-Recognition-Based-on-Multiple-Cues-in-MRS/README.md

 - **timeAftRecord**: The txt file recording the time stamps pf output poses.

 #### Collecting Point Clouds attached to robot B
 Point Clouds attached to robot B should be segmented by RangeNet++ firstly.
 However, here we only provide the geometry cues and intensity cues for recognition.
-Thus, for the sake of convenience, we collect the laser points within the preset region of interest.
-In the ROI, there are no laser points except those attached to robot B. We provide the node [collect_only_vfh_node](https://github.com/BIT-MJY/Mutual-Pose-Recognition-Based-on-Multiple-Cues-in-MRS/tree/main/data_collection_robotA/src/calVFH/src) for collecting the points and records the time stamps at the same time.
+Thus, we collect the laser points within the preset region of interest for the sake of convenience.
+In the ROI, there are no laser points except those attached to robot B. We provide the node [collect_only_vfh_node](https://github.com/BIT-MJY/Mutual-Pose-Recognition-Based-on-Multiple-Cues-in-MRS/tree/main/data_collection_robotA/src/calVFH/src) for collecting the points and records the timestamps at the same time.
 Run as
 ```
 roslaunch cal_vfh collect_80.launch
 ```
 Params in [collect_80.launch](https://github.com/BIT-MJY/Mutual-Pose-Recognition-Based-on-Multiple-Cues-in-MRS/blob/main/data_collection_robotA/src/calVFH/launch/collect_80.launch):
 - **capture_x/y_min/max**: ROI for robot B. In fact, the task to segment the region of the robot teammate is completed by RangeNet++.
-Here we only provide the primary version, so please ensure that the preset ROI only contains the robot B. The point clouds within this region are collected and saved to **path_pt_for_save**.
+Here we only provide the preliminary version, so please ensure that the preset ROI only contains the robot B. The point clouds within this region are collected and saved to **path_pt_for_save**.
 - **path_pt_for_save**: The path for saving raw point clouds.
-- **path_time_for_save**: The path for saving the time stamps of each collected point clouds.
+- **path_time_for_save**: The path for saving the timestamps of each collected point clouds.

 ## Data Preprocessing
 ### Spherical Projection
 Spherical projection is implemented based on the collected point clouds attached to robot B. The node [spherical_projection_node](https://github.com/BIT-MJY/Mutual-Pose-Recognition-Based-on-Multiple-Cues-in-MRS/tree/main/data_collection_robotA/src/sphereProjection/src) is utilized to generate depth maps, intensity maps, and normal maps.
-These multiple maps are saved as txt.
+These multiple maps are saved as .txt.
 Please run as
 ```
 roslaunch sphere_projection sphere.launch
 ```